msa-em/guide-tem-simulation/08_STEM.md

 When an electron probe interacts with a sample potential the center of mass (CoM) of the beam changes.
 Depending on the sample potential and the size of the probe, this will take the form of either a rigid disk shift, for low-frequency features, or a change in the distribution of signal within a disk, for high-frequency features, such as atoms {cite:p}`cao2018theory`.

 First proposed by {cite:t}`dekkers1974differential` replacing conventional detectors with segemented detectors can caputre this change in center of mass.
-Differential phase contrast (DPC) measurements are made by differentiating signal from oppposite segments, and this signal is proportional to the phase of the sample.
-Fig. illustrates this DPC approach with the mixed nanoparticle on carbon sample, and compared to the bright-field and dark-field images, the signal from both the heavy and light components is more clear.
+Differential phase contrast (DPC) measurements are made by differentiating signal from oppposite segments, and this signal is proportional to the phase of the sample. [](#fig_stem_processing) illustrates this DPC approach with the mixed nanoparticle on carbon structure, and compared to the bright-field and dark-field images, the signal from both the heavy and light components is more clear.
 The contrast transfer function for DPC peaks for the convergence angle of the probe, so simulations with these detectors can be helpful for optimizing experimental parameters.

 (id-4d-stem)=
 ### 4D-STEM (CO)